 - Use tools and platforms that work well on different devices.
 Make sure your materials are easy to access and use

-If you’re ready to create your own course, we’ll guide you through the process of building and hosting it on a platform you can sign up for free.
+If you’re ready to start selling online courses, we’ll guide you through the process of building and hosting them on an online course platform you can sign up for free.
 Keep reading for step-by-step instructions!

 Step 1: Choose Your Topic and Define Your Audience

-The foundation of creating an online course depends on selecting a topic that matches your expertise and aligns with what your audience wants to learn.
-This section will guide you through the course creation process and help you understand the people you’re teaching.
+The foundation of creating an online school depends on selecting a topic that matches your expertise and aligns with what your target audience wants to learn.
+This section will guide you through the course creation process and help you understand the people you’re teaching online.

 1.1 Select the Right Topic